mdn/content/files/en-us/web/api/window/originagentcluster/index.md

 - Send [`WebAssembly.Module`](/en-US/docs/WebAssembly/JavaScript_interface/Module) objects to other same-site cross-origin pages via {{domxref("Window.postMessage()")}}.
 - Send {{jsxref("SharedArrayBuffer")}} or [`WebAssembly.Memory`](/en-US/docs/WebAssembly/JavaScript_interface/Memory) objects to other same-site cross-origin pages.

-Note that origin-keyed agent cluster feature is only supported in {{glossary("Secure Context")}}.
-If a site is not a Secure Context, the `window.originAgentCluster` will always return `false`.
+Note that the origin-keyed agent cluster feature is only supported in {{glossary("Secure Context", "secure contexts")}}.
+If a site is not a secure context, the `window.originAgentCluster` will always return `false`.

 ## Specifications